Japanese art

-Japan has been subject to sudden invasions of new ideas followed by long periods of minimal contact with the outside world.
-Over time the Japanese developed the ability to absorb, imitate, and finally assimilate those elements of foreign culture that complemented their aesthetic preferences.
+Japan has alternated between periods of exposure to new ideas, and long periods of minimal contact with the outside world.
+Over time the country absorbed, imitated, and finally assimilated elements of foreign culture that complemented already-existing aesthetic preferences.
 The earliest complex art in Japan was produced in the 7th and 8th centuries in connection with Buddhism.
 In the 9th century, as the Japanese began to turn away from China and develop indigenous forms of expression, the secular arts became increasingly important; until the late 15th century, both religious and secular arts flourished.
-After the Ōnin War (1467–1477), Japan entered a period of political, social, and economic disruption that lasted for over a century.
+After the Ōnin War (1467–1477), Japan entered a period of political, social, and economic turmoil that lasted for over a century.
 In the state that emerged under the leadership of the Tokugawa shogunate, organized religion played a much less important role in people's lives, and the arts that survived were primarily secular.
 The Meiji Period (1868–1912) saw an abrupt influx of Western styles, which have continued to be important.

 Painting is the preferred artistic expression in Japan, practiced by amateurs and professionals alike.
 Until modern times, the Japanese wrote with a brush rather than a pen, and their familiarity with brush techniques has made them particularly sensitive to the values and aesthetics of painting.
 With the rise of popular culture in the Edo period, ukiyo-e, a style of woodblock prints, became a major form and its techniques were fine-tuned to create mass-produced, colorful pictures; in spite of painting's traditional pride of place, these prints proved to be instrumental in the Western world's 19th-century dialogue with Japanese art.
 The Japanese, in this period, found sculpture a much less sympathetic medium for artistic expression: most large Japanese sculpture is associated with religion, and the medium's use declined with the lessening importance of traditional Buddhism.

 Japanese pottery is among the finest in the world and includes the earliest known Japanese artifacts; Japanese export porcelain has been a major industry at various points.
 Japanese lacquerware is also one of the world's leading arts and crafts, and works gorgeously decorated with maki-e were exported to Europe and China, remaining important exports until the 19th century.
 In architecture, Japanese preferences for natural materials and an interaction of interior and exterior space are clearly expressed.